This article explains how prioritizing works and demonstrates how to set preferences for particular resources.

-- In the range box, type the range of Scripture you want to prioritize. (e.g. Romans-Philemon)
+- In the range box, enter the range of Scripture you want to prioritize (e.g. Romans-Philemon).

-- When you open a Passage Guide Logos prioritizes this series for any passage in Paul’s letters but not for other passages.
+- When you open a Passage Guide, Logos prioritizes this series for any passage in Paul’s letters but not for other passages.
+For example:

 Prioritizing by resource

-Setting an advanced prioritization by resource allows you to prefer a particular resource for searches within a specified resource.
+Setting advanced prioritization by resource allows you to prefer a particular resource for lookups within a specified resource.